Transfer to the University of California (UC)

 To be considered for admission as a junior-level transfer applicant, a student must fulfill the following criteria:

 1. Complete 60 semester (90 quarter) units of UC-transferable college credit with a GPA of at least 2.4 (2.8 for non-California residents).
+Credit is only awarded from institutions that are accredited by one of the seven formerly regional accrediting agencies.
 Each course must be worth at least 3 semester (4-5 quarter) units and be UC-transferable.
 No more than 14 semester (21 quarter) units of the required 60 semester (90 quarter) units may be taken Pass/No Pass, unless the student is transferring from a college or university that awards only pass credit.
-A Pass (P) is considered to be equivalent to a C (2.00).
+A Pass (P) is considered to be equivalent to a C (2.0 ona 4.0 GPA scale).

 NOTE: Students should visit www.assist.org to make sure their courses are approved for UC transfer.